-- If TARGET=OSX is set, cross-builds the bootloaders for OS X (see Cross-Building for Mac OS X). - If TARGET=WINDOWS is set, cross-builds the bootloaders for Windows using mingw.
+- If TARGET=OSX is set, cross-builds the bootloaders for macOS (see Cross-Building for macOS). - If TARGET=WINDOWS is set, cross-builds the bootloaders for Windows using mingw.
 Please have in mind that this imposes the restrictions mentioned above. - Otherwise (which is the default) bootloaders for GNU/Linux are build.